 Unlike simple carbohydrates, large amounts have no negative effect on the blood sugar level that remains almost unchanged by the intake of complex carbohydrates.
 Most of the daily intake of carbohydrates should be complex carbohydrates.

 Fiber is a general name for certain carbohydrates, usually parts of vegetables, plants, and grains.
 Unlike the other carbohydrates, fibers have a chemical bond that the organism cannot decompose.
-Therefore, they give us no energy, but they promote the peristalsis in the intestine and prevents constipation.
+Therefore, they give us no energy, but they promote the peristalsis in the intestine and prevent constipation.

 Besides, they help by reducing blood cholesterol levels, thereby helping to prevent cardiovascular diseases.
-Fibers also have the advantage, that it is a filler.
+Fibers also have the advantage, that it is filler.

 As you see, there are many sources of energy and foods we need daily to perform our best as runners.
-Sometimes we don’t think about it because “food is food” and we are not used to be aware of the specific benefits and needs when we want to perform our best.
+Sometimes we don’t think about it because “food is food” and we are not used to being aware of the specific benefits and needs when we want to perform our best.

 I hope you like this review and if you have any questions about this topic about Nutrition or want to leave your own Personal review, please leave a comment below.